iNKORE-NET/Assestant/README.md

 - **Tree-shaking**: The build tool of the final website is better to support tree-shaking, libraries made with Assestant usually includes all the assets anyone may need, but the final dist of your website should only contain the assets you really used.

-- **Import Statement**: Assestant can only import an asset with a ES import statement like `import ASSE from "../../a.png"`.
+- **Asset File Import Statement**: Assestant can only import an asset with a ES import statement like `import ASSE from "../../a.png"`.
 It doesn't matter what type the imported ASSE variable is *(mostly Assestant runtime will handle this correctly, but if you are using a build tool that doesn't work with Assestant, please submit an issue and we'll add support)*, but your build tool must support this pattern to use libraries made with Assestant.

 ## 🙏🏻 Contribution